Challenges

 Scotland has a rich variety of species, habitats, and landscapes.
 However, creating a comprehensive and balanced inventory of Scotland's biodiversity has been hindered by several issues.
 Currently, our knowledge and data on UK biodiversity mainly focus on culturally important species like birds, mammals, and higher plants, while information on species that provide crucial ecosystem services is limited.
 Similarly, accessible habitats and biodiversity hotspots are relatively well explored, while biodiversity in remote or inaccessible areas is not well known.

-To overcome these challenges, we are collaborating with the National Biodiversity Network to understand the current state of knowledge, identify knowledge gaps, and find solutions.
+To overcome these challenges, we are collaborating with the National Biodiversity Network (NBN) to understand the current state of knowledge, identify knowledge gaps, and find solutions.
 Without a comprehensive inventory, the distinctiveness of Scottish biodiversity can only be evaluated based on culturally important species and a few well-studied groups.
 This lack of data also hinders national and international comparisons.
 However, the use of new environmental DNA techniques is rapidly changing this situation, making it possible to study soil biodiversity communities.
 We are collecting existing data and generating new data to compare important functional groups and focus on soil biodiversity groups in unexplored habitats, which are expected to support unique species.

-Improved reporting
+Improved Reporting

 There is a long tradition of volunteer-based biological recording in the UK and the use of citizen science data is increasingly used to underpin and support policy and management decisions.
 We are also developing and trialling novel ways of improving the reporting of species trends and their relationships with habitats, so reporting can be designed to increase proportionate and targeted action.
 This includes improving our understanding of terrestrial species indicator trends by taking a habitat focussed approach; exploring forms of reporting infrastructure that could enhance reporting; and setting up a biological recording infrastructure group to work closely with NatureScot and other stakeholders to improve data flows in biological recording.
 We review and report on methods and approaches that have been used to survey mountain hares and scientific manuscripts on the soil biodiversity associated with all 282 Munro mountains in Scotland.

 We are testing, validating, and extending a set of farmer/crofter-led monitoring protocols that have been developed by NatureScot.
 These monitoring protocols have been designed to enable self-assessment of on-farm biodiversity resulting from management interventions designed to enhance biodiversity and agroecosystem services.
 The resulting scores feedback into a new outcomes-based payment system.
-We are mapping the existing scorecard metrics to key ecosystem services and identifying gaps in the matrix that require additional measures; assessing the quality of data collected by farmers through the scorecard system, and quantifying the relation between scores and biodiversity-driven agroecosystem services by comparing scorecard data against the extensive long-term datasets on agroecosystem function; and evaluating the scalability of the metrics from farm to landscape concerning natural capital and providing simple, generic metrics and indicators of ecosystem goods and services that can be rolled out 2025.
-This activity links to Achieving Multi-Purpose Nature-Based Solutions project where biodiversity monitoring approaches will be applied to assess multiple benefits of National Flood Management.
+We are mapping the existing scorecard metrics to key ecosystem services and identifying gaps in the matrix that require additional measures; assessing the quality of data collected by farmers through the scorecard system, and quantifying the relation between scores and biodiversity-driven agroecosystem services by comparing scorecard data against the extensive long-term datasets on agroecosystem function; and evaluating the scalability of the metrics from farm to landscape concerning natural capital and providing simple, generic metrics and indicators of ecosystem goods and services that can be rolled out in 2025.
+This activity links to the Achieving Multi-Purpose Nature-Based Solutions project, where biodiversity monitoring approaches will be applied to assess multiple benefits of National Flood Management.